 Whether the team behind Thor: Ragnarok decide to utilize classic comic book story lines or devise new material, it's clear that Hela's relationship with Loki will play a large part in the film, although it's hard to tell if they'll be working with or against each other.
 Loki is now king of Asgard after all and it may not benefit him to lose the souls of his followers to the realm of Hel.

-While we're waiting for Thor: Ragnarok to hit theaters on November 3, 2017, check out this hilarious video Chris Hemsworth filmed on set and click play to watch Hela's Daddy freak the Avengers out in this now iconic scene from the first film.
+While we're waiting for Thor: Ragnarok to hit theaters on November 3, 2017, check out this hilarious video Chris Hemsworth filmed on set, and hit play below to watch Hela's cinematic debut in all its emo glory.

-How will Hela try to take down the God of Thunder in Thor: Ragnarok?
+How will Hela take down the God of Thunder in Thor: Ragnarok?
 Let us know your thoughts in the comments!